aklinker1/vite-plugin-web-extension/docs/config/plugin-options.md

 manifest?: string | (() => any) | (() => Promise<any>)
 ```

-The manifest can either be:
+The manifest can be:

-- The path relative to Vite's root directory to a file containing a manifest template
+- A path relative to Vite's root directory pointing to a file containing a manifest template.
+- An absolute path pointing to a file containing a manifest template.
-- A function that returns the manifest template as a JSON object.
+- A function returning the manifest template as a JSON object.

-When not provided, it defaults to `"manifest.json"`, and the plugin looks for a template at `<viteRoot>/manifest.json`.
+When not provided, it defaults to `"manifest.json"`, and the plugin searches for a template at `<viteRoot>/manifest.json`.

-See [Supporting Multiple Browsers](/guide/supporting-multiple-browsers) to learn more about how to use manifest templates.
+Refer to [Multibrowser Support](/guide/supporting-multiple-browsers) for more information on how to use manifest templates.

 ## `printSummary`